 This panel will discuss the ways in which organizations have and continue to apply EDI practices to support meaningful newcomer integration.
 Panelists will explore different initiatives such as the Diversity Assessment Tool, Trauma-Informed Career Pathing, as well as the ways in which lived experience as a newcomer overrides the "Canadian Experience" that many organizations tend to lean on.
 Discussions on " hiring in their own image" and asking the right questions can help ensure newcomer inclusivity and success within Canada's economy.

-- Mark Patterson, Magnet: Awaiting confirmation on dates/times to ensure it does not conflict with his panel - Shannon Pestun, WEKH Calgary - Lee Dale, Say Yeah!: Awaiting confirmation on in-person attendance - Lisa Jamieson, LNG Canada: Awaiting confirmation on attendance
+- Mark Patterson, Magnet

+- Shannon Pestun, WEKH Calgary

+- Lee Dale, Say Yeah!

+- Lisa Jamieson, LNG Canada